liuifrec/circyto/docs/ciri_full_chr21_example.md

 This test protects the CIRI-full integration against future refactoring.

 ## Notes / TODO

-- MatrixMarket header is currently `symmetric`; this should be changed to `general` in a future release.
+- MatrixMarket header uses `general`, so the matrix can be read directly with `scipy.io.mmread` and Scanpy.
 - circRNA IDs will be normalized to a consistent format such as `chr:start|end|strand`.
 - A dedicated `circyto export-h5ad` command is planned for direct AnnData export.